 - SENSUS, our therapeutic device for treating chronic pain, was launched in early January 2013.
-During the first quarter of 2014 we shipped approximately 1,450 SENSUS devices and recorded SENSUS revenues of approximately \$195,000.
+During the first half of 2014 we shipped approximately 3,200 SENSUS devices and recorded SENSUS revenues of approximately \$451,000 during the first half of 2014 and \$65,000 during 2013.
 SENSUS is a convenient and wearable non-invasive device that offers a non-narcotic pain relief option as a complement to medications.
 The device is lightweight and can be worn during the day while remaining active, or at night while sleeping.
 We believe SENSUS is the only wearable transcutaneous electrical nerve stimulator designed specifically for people with diabetes that suffer from chronic pain.
 We market SENSUS to physicians managing patients with PDN, as well as other chronic pain syndromes.
 We believe that PDN impacts 3 to 5 million people in the United States alone.
 We estimate the wholesale market for SENSUS is characterized by the 50% of patients with either severe pain or sleep interference due to PDN.
 This represents an annual revenue potential in excess of \$300 million.
 We also believe that there are international market opportunities, particularly in Europe and Japan.
 We are building distribution in several distinct channels: independent durable medical equipment, or DME, suppliers that employ sales representatives who detail physicians, large direct sale customers such as orthotic and prosthetic clinics and chronic pain treatment centers, and national diabetes mail order DMEs.
-We believe there are future opportunities to expand our SENSUS revenue and gross margin potential with an over-the-counter version of SENSUS. - NC-stat DPNCheck, our point-of-care neuropathy test for peripheral neuropathies such as DPN was launched in late 2011 and achieved revenues of approximately \$278,000 during the first quarter of 2014.
+We believe there are future opportunities to expand our SENSUS revenue and gross margin potential with an over-the-counter version of SENSUS. - NC-stat DPNCheck, our point-of-care neuropathy test for peripheral neuropathies such as DPN was launched in late 2011 and achieved revenues of approximately \$638,000 during the first half of 2014 and \$444,000 in 2013.
 DPNCheck revenue during 2013 was approximately \$1.3 million.
 Our marketing focus in the United States is Medicare Advantage providers who assume financial responsibility and the associated risks for the health care costs of their patients.
 In this market, we believe that NC-stat DPNCheck presents an attractive clinical case where early detection of diabetic neuropathy allows earlier clinical intervention to help mitigate the effects of diabetic neuropathy on both patient quality of life and cost of care.
 Also, the diagnosis and documentation of diabetic neuropathy provided by NC-stat DPNCheck helps clarify the patient health profile which, in turn, may have a direct, positive effect on the Medicare Advantage premium received by the provider.
-Outside of the United States we are working with Omron Healthcare in Japan, and we are targeting the launch of NC-stat DPNCheck in that market during the third quarter of 2014.
+Outside of the United States we are working with Omron Healthcare approval in Japan and we are targeting the launch of NC-stat DPNCheck in that market during the third quarter of 2014.
 Other attractive international market opportunities include China where we are also working with Omron Healthcare, and the Middle East and Mexico which we are addressing with local distributors.